JTKryptic/pvnow/README.md

 The codebase for our senior design project.

-PV Now is an app for students on PVAMU campus to connect with vendors and become more informed about their products and events.
-It will also serve to inform students about what vendors will be present in the Memorial Student Center on Hump Day, which is every Wednesday.
+PV Now is an app for on-campus vendors at PVAMU to better market and promote their products and events to students.
+It will also serve as a space for students to connect with vendors and be informed about what vendors will be present in the Memorial Student Center on Hump Day, which is every Wednesday.

 ## Getting Started